tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-autoscale-cli.md

 ```

 ## Simulate CPU load on scale set
 To test the autoscale rules, you need to simulate sustained CPU load on the VM instances in the scale set.
-In this minimalist approach, we avoid installing additional packages by using the built-in "yes" command to generate CPU load.
-The following command starts 3 background processes that continuously output data to /dev/null for 60 seconds and then terminates them.
+In this minimalist approach, we avoid installing additional packages by using the built-in `yes` command to generate CPU load.
+The following command starts 3 background processes that continuously output data to `/dev/null` for 60 seconds and then terminates them.

 ```bash
 for i in {1..3}; do